cezanne/usbip-win/README.md

+# usbip-win2

+This repo has been de facto superseded by [usbip-win2](https://github.com/vadimgrn/usbip-win2).

 # USB/IP for Windows

 - This project aims to support both a USB/IP server and a client on Windows platform.